What type of Fellowship Opportunities will be available in Joplin?

 No. The Joplin campus has the same admissions requirements as the Kansas City location.

 Your application to KCU is for both campuses.
 You will have the opportunity to select which campus you feel fits you best.
 You will only be selected for Admission at one of the two campuses.

 Yes.
 Students attending either location will be given new iPads during their orientation week.

 Yes.
 Partner Program students can select which campus they prefer.
 The final decision will be made in the best interest of the student and the university.

-We will be arranging one Accepted Student Day in May 2017 as well as open house events in the summer of 2017.
+We will be arranging one Accepted Student Day on May 13, 2017 as well as open house events in the summer of 2017.
 You may also request an individual visit, please contact Admissions for dates.

 Yes.
 Some lectures will be shown via live stream to the Joplin campus.

 Yes.
 Lectures will be recorded by IT and released to students after class.

 No. Currently students will not need to travel between the two campus locations.